-The District could simply appropriate funding to the Green Bank through its annual General Fund budgeting process.
+The District could simply appropriate funding to the Green Bank through its annual general fund budgeting process.
 This can often be challenging if there is a budget shortfall or when there are many competing interests vying for new funding.
 However, this would be the most direct method of funding.
 The District could allocate a portion of its capital projects budget to the Green Bank, as that would effectively be a way to route funds dedicated to infrastructure to a specific set of infrastructure projects.
-As the OCFO's White Paper on Infrastructure Banks wrote:
+As the OCFO's white paper on infrastructure banks says: